Links on Android Authority may earn us a commission. Learn more.

 If you’re into under-display fingerprint sensors, the S21 Ultra has a new one to play with.
 This is Qualcomm’s second-generation ultrasonic fingerprint sensor, and it’s far superior to the first generation one we’ve seen since the Samsung Galaxy S10.
 It’s fast and accurate, and I’m really happy to have some kind of fingerprint unlock in the age of COVID-19.
 Because this is ultrasonic, it can also work when obstructed by water or sweat, so that’s pretty handy if you’re out in the rain.

 The Galaxy S21 Ultra also supports a new S Pen accessory from Samsung.
 This pen has less functionality than the Bluetooth-enabled S Pen in the Galaxy Note series, but it can be useful for doodling or taking notes.
-And if you do want those features, Samsung will be selling an S-Pen Pro later this year.
+And if you do want those features, Samsung sells an S Pen Pro.

 Samsung is selling some specialized cases to hold the S Pen accessory, but they’re all a bit awkward, slotting in the pen at a weird angle that’s a bit hard to remove.
 They’re only available for the S21 Ultra though, so if you’re an S Pen diehard, you might want to take a look.

-Overall, the design of the Samsung Galaxy S21 Ultra is a vast improvement over last year’s S20 Ultra.
-Personally, I think matte textures are far better than glossy in nearly every circumstance, and the new camera bump on this year’s model looks classy.
+Overall, the design of the Samsung Galaxy S21 Ultra is a vast improvement over 2020’s S20 Ultra.
+Personally, I think matte textures are far better than glossy in nearly every circumstance, and the new camera bump looks classy.
 Not to mention, Samsung removed the 100x Space Zoom wordmark on the bump.
 Good riddance.

 Performance and battery: Fast and efficient

 - 128-512GB of storage

 - 5,000mAh battery